slowernews/wisdom-tldr/chapters/chapter_1_self.md

 <!--
 > *"A man is as miserable as he thinks he is."
 -- Seneca*
+> *"We suffer more often in imagination than in reality."
+-- Seneca*
-> *"before you diagnose yourself with depression or low self-esteem, first make sure you are not, in fact, surrounded by assholes."
+> *"Before you diagnose yourself with depression or low self-esteem, first make sure you are not, in fact, surrounded by assholes."
 -- Sigmund Freud*
-> *"The quality of your mind is the quality of your life."
--- Naval Ravikant*
-> *"You won't have inner peace until you give up your war against the world."
--- Naval Ravikant*
-> *"One of the most powerful things to realize is that you can change your own self-image."
--- Naval Ravikant*
 > *"The mind is everything.
 What you think you become."
 -- Buddha
-> *"A rational person can find peace by cultivating indifference to things outside of their control."
--- Naval Ravikant*
-> *"Unresolved thoughts, prematurely pushed out of the mind, pile up in an internal landfill - which eventually pokes out of the subconscious and manifests as chronic, nonspecific anxiety."
--- Naval Ravikant*
-> *"You're offended when you fear that it might be true."
--- Naval Ravikant*
-> *"We suffer more often in imagination than in reality."
--- Seneca*
-> *"Uncertainty, not outcome, is the root of stress."
--- Naval Ravikant*
-> *"Ego is false confidence, self-respect is true confidence."
--- Naval Ravikant*
-> *"Your trauma creates you."
--- Naval Ravikant*
-> *"Fasting focuses the mind.
-It replaces all desires with a single desire."
--- Naval Ravikant*
 > *"Hopelessness is the root of anxiety, mental illness, and depression.
 It is the source of all misery and the cause of all addiction."
 -- Mark Manson*
 > *"Make sure you don't start seeing yourself through the eyes of those who don't value you.
 Know your worth even if they don't."
 -- Thema Davis*
+> *"Unresolved thoughts, prematurely pushed out of the mind, pile up in an internal landfill - which eventually pokes out of the subconscious and manifests as chronic, nonspecific anxiety."
+"Your trauma creates you."
+"Uncertainty, not outcome, is the root of stress."
+"A rational person can find peace by cultivating indifference to things outside of their control."
+"You won't have inner peace until you give up your war against the world."
+"The quality of your mind is the quality of your life."
+"One of the most powerful things to realize is that you can change your own self-image."
+"Fasting focuses the mind.
+It replaces all desires with a single desire."
+"You're offended when you fear that it might be true."
+"Ego is false confidence, self-respect is true confidence."
+-- Naval Ravikant*

 - As I began to love myself, my relationship with everyone changed.
 - depression hates a moving target.